F5Networks/f5-telemetry-streaming/docs/index.rst

 -  Sumo Logic
 -  StatsD

-You can use Microsoft Visual STudio Code to validate your declarations, see :ref:`validate` for information.
+You can use Microsoft Visual Studio Code to validate your declarations, see :ref:`validate` for information.

 This guide contains information on downloading, installing, and using the Telemetry Streaming Extension.